Choose another PM

 The Fisher government also established some of the enduring symbols of the new Australian nation.
 Fisher marked Australia’s tenth birthday by naming wattle as Australia’s national flower and redesigning the 1908 Commonwealth Coat of Arms.
 The latter was modified to include the State emblems on the shield, and the seven-pointed ‘territories’ star, representing the Commonwealth territories as well as the six States.
 The Royal Warrant for the new Coat of Arms did not, however, cover other embellishments such as the sprays of wattle that continue to grace Australia’s Coat of Arms.

 Fisher’s second term was not without crisis.
 Fisher clashed with Queensland Premier Digby Denham during the 1912 general strike in Brisbane, when he refused the Premier’s request to use Commonwealth troops against the strikers.
-Nevertheless good fortune and good management enabled Fisher to achieve a significant and historic legislative record.
+Nevertheless Fisher achieved a significant and historic legislative record.

 The 113 acts passed in Fisher’s second term covered defence, constitutional matters, finance, transport and communications, and social security.